Generalized parton distributions in spin-3/2 particles: Generalized parton distributions of a spin-3/2 particle

 and the four independent tensor structures of the spin-1 polarized GPDs are~\cite{Berger:2001zb,Sun:2017gtz}

-Analogy to the unpolarized case, one can expect that the Lorentz structures of the polarized GPDs in spin-3/2 case can also be expressed as the direct product between the polarized and unpolarized structures for the spin-1/2 and spin-1 cases.
-Actually, the Lorentz structures of the polarized GPDs can be written in two equivalent ways: with polarization comes from either spin-1/2 part ($\gamma^5$ terms) or spin-1 part (the Levi-Civita tensors).
-With the constraints by on-shell identities (Eqs.~\eqref{poB3} and \eqref{poB4}), there are eight independent polarized GPDs in spin-3/2 case:
+Analogous to the unpolarized case, one expects that the Lorentz structures of the polarized GPDs in the spin-3/2 case can also be expressed as the direct product between the polarized and unpolarized structures for the spin-1/2 and spin-1 cases.
+The Lorentz structures of the polarized GPDs can be written in two equivalent ways: with polarization comes from either spin-1/2 part ($\gamma^5$ terms) or spin-1 part (the Levi-Civita tensors).
+With the constraints by the on-shell identities (Eqs.~\eqref{poB3} and \eqref{poB4}), there are eight independent polarized GPDs in the spin-3/2 case: \\